Units, groups, classes, and branches

 A branch, composed of 4 units, has around 100 participants.
 The four captains, one from each demographic group together form a branch presidency.
 Here, each captain is a branch president, but also a “captain of 100”.
 A captain when serving as a branch president has different roles to the ones they play as a captain of 10,50, or 100.
 Their main focus is the proper representation of their unit in branch activities.

 10 branches make a village.
 A village has around 1,000 participants.
 A village is served by three village presidencies, each from an agency in the Village Bureau.
-The three presidencies of 4 form a 12-member board.
+The three presidencies of 4 form a 12-member council.
+Village presidents, serving their village in the council, are also “captains of 1,000.”
 4 villages form a district.
 Similarly, a district is served by three district presidencies drawn from the three agencies in the District Bureau.
-The three presidencies of four form a 12-member district board.
+The three presidencies of four form a 12-member district council.

 With four villages of ~1,000 members each, every district has ~ 4,000 members.
 There are 24 districts in a NewVistas community.
 Therefore, the community has between 75,000 and 100,000 participants.